devnunes7/devnunes7/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Pedro Nunes!
-A passionate Analysis of Systems Development student from Brazil.
+A passionate Analysis of Systems Development student at Fiap from Brazil.

   - 🔭I'm looking for my first job opportunity.
 My dream is to work as a Software Engineer one day and improve my knowledge even further..
 </p>